Finance Agent v2

 Trajectory Comparison

-The visualizations below show how a frontier model and a smaller, cheaper model approached the same Financial Modeling question — building a standalone DCF model with mid-year convention from two annual reports plus market data.
+The visualizations below show how a frontier model and a smaller, cheaper model approached the same Financial Modeling question of building a DCF model.
 Each row is one agent turn; bar width is wall-clock time per turn (model reasoning + tool execution).

 Claude Opus 4.7 trajectory (passed most checks):

-The frontier model worked through the question in 12 turns: pull market data, fetch and parse the two filings, run retrieve_information to extract the inputs needed for the DCF, then step through a few tight bursts of parallel calculator calls to compute projections, terminal value, and discounted cash flows before submitting.
+The frontier model worked through the question in 12 turns: pull market data, fetch and parse the two filings, run retrieve_information to extract the inputs needed for the DCF, then step through bursts of parallel calculator calls to compute projections, terminal value, and discounted cash flows before submitting.

 GPT 5.4 Nano trajectory (zeroed on most checks):

-The smaller model needed 34 turns to reach an answer of similar shape — nearly 3× as many.
-After the retrieval phase, it hammers the calculator one operation at a time for the next 27 turns rather than fanning out parallel calls, and the resulting numbers land close to the rubric’s targets but not exactly enough to score.
+The smaller model needed 34 turns to reach an answer of similar shape — nearly 3x as many.
+After the retrieval phase, it hammers the calculator one operation at a time for the next 27 turns rather than fanning out parallel calls, and the resulting numbers land close to the rubric’s targets but not exactly enough to be rewarded.

 Methodology